 11:00 am – St. Patrick’s Day Parade

-The Festival Parade is one of the highlights of celebrating St. Patrick’s Day in Dublin.
+The Dublin St. Patrick’s Day Parade is one of the highlights of celebrating St. Patrick’s Day in Dublin.
 This massive parade runs from north to south through the city, crossing the River Liffey at O’Connell Street.
 This is a great place to view the parade of floats, marching bands, and pageants, as the street is wide and there’s plenty of space – but you can still expect it to be crowded by the time the parade starts!

 If you don’t love crowds, you can book a seat in the Grandstands instead, for €68 per person.
-There are three Grandstands:
+There are two Grandstands:

 - Parnell Square, near the beginning of the parade route